orbeon/saxon-he/latest9.9/hec/Saxon.C.API/readme.md

 * php -d"extension=saxon.so" -m
 * Also Create a php page and call the function 'phpinfo()'.
 Look for the Saxon/C entry.

+See example PHP scripts in the 'samples/php' directory.
+Specifically the files (xpathExamples.php, xqueryExamples.php, xsltExamples.php, xslt30Examples.php and validatorExamples.php).

 ### Python ###